Photo Credit: Shutterstock.com/Vince Clements

 The Obamacare challenge came out of dozens of suits filed soon after the Affordable Care Act became law.
 The Christian Right objected to including birth control options in health plans.
 The administration’s response was to issue rules noting that the minimum coverage standards for businesses, which included a full range of reproductive care, differed from houses of worship—which were given more latitude on including birth control.

-However, the Christian-owned businesses whose challenges are coming to the Supreme Court argue that corporationsshare the same religious rights as citizens under the First Amendment.
-This is the latest effort by the Right to treat corporations as people with a complete complement of constitutional rights.
+However, the Christian-owned businesses whose challenges are coming to the Supreme Court argue that corporationsshare the

 In the Supreme Court’s controversial Citizens United ruling in 2010, the Republican-appointed majority expanded the political speech rights of corporations, allowing them to spend money in certain political campaigns as if they were voters—which they’re not.
 This latest claim of corporate religious freedom could be even more significant, Lyle Denniston, who has covered the Supreme Court for a half-century recently noted.